tdeason416/DS6306_casestudy2/README.md

 -   Provide any other interesting trends and observations from your analysis

--   Attempt to Build a Linear model to predict factors import to management.
+-   Attempt to Build a Linear model to predict factors important to management.